victorgarciaesgi/regle/README.md

 # Improvements from Vuelidate

-- 100% type safety and autocompletion
+- 100% type safety and autocomplete
 - [Zod](https://zod.dev/) support
 - Made for Vue 3 and composition API first
 - Collection validation (`$each` is back)